beitang/Learning_Notes/ThePragmaticProgrammer.md

 -- Normally the most complex part is the parser, which analyzes the input file.
 Keep the input format simple, and the code generator becomes simple.
 - Code Generators Needn't Generate Code

+---

+# Chapter 4: Pragmatic Paranoia
+- Tip 30: You Can't Write Perfect Software
+- Accept it as an axiom of life.
+Embrace it.
+Celebrate it.
+Because perfect software doesn't exist.
+- Pragmatic Programmers dont't trust themselves.
+Knowing that no one writes perfect code, including themselves, Pragmatic Programmers code in defenses against their own mistakes.

+---

+# Chapter 4: Pragmatic Paranoia
+## Design by Contract
+- One of the best solutions for ensuring plain dealing is the contract.
+- A contract defines your rights and responsibilities, as well as those of the other party.
+- DBC
+-- Design by Contract is a simple yet powerful technique that focuses on documenting (and agreeing to) the rights and responsibilities of softwre modules to ensure program correctness.
+What is a correct program?
+One that does no more and no less than it claims to do.
+Documenting and verifying that claim is the heart of Design by Contract.
+-- Every function and method in a software system does something.
+Before it starts that something, the routine may have some expectation of the state of the world, and it may be able to make a statement about the state of the world when it concludes.
+Meryer describes these expectations and claims as follows:
+-- Preconditions.
+What must be true in order for the routine to be called; the routines's requirements.
+A routine should never get called when its preconditions would be violated.
+It is the caller's responsibility to pass good data.
+-- Postconditions.
+What the routine is guranteed to do, the state of the world when the routine is done.
+The fact that the routine has a postcondition implies that it will conclude: infinite lopps aren't allowd.
+-- Class invariants. ?
+-- The contract between a routine and any potential caller can thus be read as: If all the routine's preconditions are met by the caller, the routine shall guarantee that all postconditions and invariants will be true when it completes.
+- Tip 31: Design with Contracts
+- Liskov Substitution Principle: Subclasses must be usable through the base class interface without the need for the user to know the difference.
+- Implementing DBC
+-- The greatest benefit of using DBC may be that it forces the issue of requirements and guarantees to the forefront.
+Simply enumerating at design time what the input domain range is, what the boundary conditions are, and what the routine promises to deliver - or, more importantly, what it doesn't promise to deliver - is a huge leap forward in writing better software.
+-- Assertions
+-- Language Support
+- DBC and Crashing Early
+- Other Uses of Invariants
+-- Loop Invariants?
+-- Semantic Invariants
+- Dynamic Contracts and Agents